Netflix/falcor/documentation/router.md

 You can assign the {keys}, {integers}, or {ranges} tokens an alias, allowing Route handlers to retrieve matched KeySets by their alias rather than their index in the PathSet.
 Retrieving keys by alias rather than index can make it easier to adjust your JSON Graph schema while minimizing the need for changes to your Route Handlers.

-In the following example, we assign the result of the {indices} pattern token an alias: “titleIds.”
+In the following example, we assign the result of the {indices} pattern token an alias: "titleIds."

 (example)

-In the example above, the PathSet sent to the route handler includes a “titleIds” key.
+In the example above, the PathSet sent to the route handler includes a "titleIds" key.
 If we were to print the value of each key in the matched PathSet, we would get the following results:

 {
-0: “titlesById”,
+0: "titlesById",
 1: [23,55,11],
-2: “name”,
+2: "name",
 length: 3,
 titleIds: [23,55,11]
 }

 ## How a Router Works

 The router implements the Data source interface, which allows a caller to work with serial graph data indirectly using three methods: get, set, and call.
 Routers are unusual in that rather than work against a pre-existing JSON Graph object stored somewhere, Routers generate JSON Graph data on-demand by retrieving the requested data from one or more data sources.
-As a Router’s JSON Graph object is sometimes referred to as a "virtual” JSON Graph.
+As a Router's JSON Graph object is sometimes referred to as a "virtual" JSON Graph.

 In this section we will examine how the router executes each of the DataSource methods.
 However rather than explain how each DataSource operation works in the abstract, we will define an sample Router and then explain how the DataSource operations are executed against it.